python/cpython/Doc/library/configparser.rst

 .. exception:: UnnamedSectionDisabledError

-   Exception raised when attempting to use the unnamed section without enabling it.
+   Exception raised when attempting to use the :const:`UNNAMED_SECTION` without enabling it.

     .. versionadded:: 3.14